mAbduqayum/python-workbook/100_conditionals/116_quadratic_roots/quadratic_roots.md

-# Exercise 116: Roots of a Quadratic Function
+# Exercise: Roots of a Quadratic Function

 Write a program that computes the real roots of a quadratic function using the quadratic formula.